chuckmersereau/api_practice/README.md

 The html files will be created in a new directory named "doc".

 **Please note:** the output format will be different than what is used on [docs.mpdx.org](http://docs.mpdx.org/), but you can use this to verify your spec is correct before pushing it.

+## Account List Destroyer

+The AccountList::Destroyer class exists to efficiently delete an account list and all of it's associated data.
+Because it's a lot of data, it does this by calling delete_all instead of destroy.
+If you add callbacks on destroy, you may need to consider updating the AccountList::Destroyer class.

 ## Issue Tracking, Bugs Reports, & Contributing